← Back to Stories

 Key details reported by multiple sources:

-• The refinery supplies 50% of Victoria’s fuel and 10% of Australia’s total fuel, and is one of only two remaining operational refineries in Australia (the other being Ampol’s Lytton refinery in Brisbane).
+• The Geelong refinery is one of only two remaining operational oil refineries in Australia, the other being Ampol’s Lytton refinery in Brisbane.

-• A Watch and Act alert was issued for residents in Corio, Norlane, and North Shore due to toxic smoke, later downgraded to an advice message by 5:30am.
+• The fire caused a temporary Watch and Act alert for residents in nearby suburbs, including Corio, Norlane, and North Shore, due to smoke and potential hazards.

 Points of Difference